niedag/A-Panel-of-Pokemon/README.md

 ## How to Run
-After downloading the project file, the game can be run by running the PokemonGameMain.java file in the mainGame package folder.
+After downloading the project file, the game can be run by running the PokemonGameMain.java file in the src/mainGame package folder.
 Enjoy!

 Controls:
 WASD for movement